dtm-labs/en.dtm.pub/docs/app/cache.md

 These two options have their own advantages and disadvantages, and the business can adopt them according to its own characteristics.

 ## Anti-breakdown
 rockscache is also anti-breakdown.
-When data changes, the popular approaches have the option of either updating the cache or deleting it, each with its own advantages and disadvantages. "tag as deleteed" combines the advantages of both approaches and overcomes the disadvantages of both.
+When data changes, the popular approaches have the option of either updating the cache or deleting it, each with its own advantages and disadvantages. "tag as deleted" combines the advantages of both approaches and overcomes the disadvantages of both.

 #### Update Cache
 By adopting an update caching strategy, then a cache is generated for all DB data updates, without differentiating between hot and cold data, then there are the following problems.